Want to know about Electron beam machining?

 What is Electron Beam Machining?

-It is just similar to laser beam machining and electron beam machining is most appropriate for machine very hard and brittle materials that cannot be machined using a conventional process.
+It is just similar to laser beam machining and electron beam machining is most appropriate for machines with very hard and brittle materials that cannot be machined using a conventional process.

 EBM machining process works on the principle of the high-velocity beam of the electron is focused on the workpiece, the electrons strike on the workpiece and their kinetic energy is converted into heat energy.